stacken/w3/stacken/news/2023/varmote.en.md

 Any questions can be adressed to styrelsen@stacken.kth.se.

-Board of Stacken Computer Club via Alexander Hjelm.
+Board of Stacken Computer Club via Rasmus Kaj.